Chronic Kidney Disease: Cardiovascular Disease and Dyslipidemia

 Screening for dyslipidemia with a fasting lipid profile in patients with CKD is routinely recommended.
 However, the typical lipid profile in CKD differs markedly from the general population, due largely to defective clearance pathways from circulation.

-Hypertriglyceridemia is a common finding and affects up to half of all patients with CKD.
+Hypertriglyceridemia is a common finding, affecting up to half of all patients with CKD, and is particularly common in diabetics.
 Serum HDL is often low due to impaired maturation, leading to an increased LDL:HDL ratio.
 While serum LDL is often seemingly in a normal range, subtype analysis reveals a number of abnormalities including increased levels of chylomicron remnants, lipoprotein (a) and oxidized LDL particles, all of which have been associated with increased atherogenic potential.

-Specifically, for patients with early stage III CKD (GFR 45 – 59 ml/min), when compared to patients with absence of urinary albumin, the risk of CV death was increased 3.1 fold in the presence of microalbuminuria (albumin to creatinine ratio (ACR) of 30 to 299 mg/g) and 5.0-fold in the setting of overt albuminuria (ACR>300).
-Measurement of albumin excretion by spot urine albumin:creatinine ratio is preferable to urine dipstick.
+Specifically, for patients with early stage III CKD (eGFR 45 – 59 ml/min/1.73m2), when compared to patients with absence of increased urinary albumin, the risk of CV death was increased 3.1 fold in the presence of microalbuminuria (albumin to creatinine ratio (ACR) of 30 to 299 mg/g) and 5.0-fold in the setting of overt albuminuria (ACR>300).
+Measurement of albumin excretion by spot urine albumin:creatinine ratio is preferable to a semi-quantitative urine dipstick.

 While hyperuricemia is often associated with CKD and CVD, whether therapies to reduce uric acid levels have a protective role on disease progression has been the source of debate.
-A recent study found that high dose allopurinol (600 mg daily) causes regression of left ventricular hypertrophy in diabetic patients with preserved kidney function.
-The role of uric acid reduction on slowing progression of renal disease and reducing cardiovascular events remains unclear, though the PERL trial (Preventing Early Renal Loss in Diabetes) may help address this question.
+A recent study found that high dose allopurinol (600 mg daily) resulted in regression of left ventricular hypertrophy in diabetic patients with preserved kidney function and in patients with stage 3 CKD (NCT00688480).
+The role of uric acid reduction on slowing progression of renal disease and reducing cardiovascular events remains unclear, though the PERL trial (Preventing Early Renal Loss in Diabetes) may help to address this question in the future (NCT02017171).

 What imaging tests should I order to evaluate cardiovascular risk in my patient with chronic kidney disease?

-Prevalence of coronary artery disease in advanced CKD is substantial, affecting one third of incipient dialysis patients.
-However, evidence-based guidelines regarding non-invasive assessment or risk stratification of cardiac disease in the CKD population are lacking.
+CAD artery disease in advanced CKD is substantial, affecting one third of incipient dialysis patients.
+Similarly, structural and functional abnormalities are common, including up to 80% of patients with ESRD presenting with left ventricle (LV) abnormalities, mostly LVH.
+However, dedicated evidence-based guidelines regarding non-invasive assessment or risk stratification of cardiac disease in the CKD population are lacking.
 Evaluation should be individualized based on patient’s functional status, co-morbid conditions, and availability of local expertise.

 Exercise stress tests

 While of potential use in certain patients with moderate to late CKD, the National Kidney Foundation K/DOQI guidelines cautions against the routine use of exercise-based stress tests in the ESRD population.
-Beyond the high prevalence of ECG abnormalities at baseline, a number of non-cardiac factors may limit the utility of this modality, including deconditioning and such co-morbidities as arthritis or peripheral vascular disease.
+In patients with advancing CKD, the high prevalence of ECG abnormalities at baseline, in addition to an increasing burden of co-morbid conditions (e.g., deconditioning, arthritis, peripheral vascular disease), may limit the practical and diagnostic utility of these tools.

 Pharmacologic stress test

-Dobutamine echo appears superior to other forms of non-invasive stress tests, achieving a reported specificity and sensitivity of 75%.
-For CKD patients undergoing transplant evaluation, dobutamine stress echo remains the gold standard for coronary artery disease screening.
+Dobutamine echocardiography appears superior to other forms of non-invasive stress tests, achieving a reported specificity and sensitivity of 75%.
+For CKD patients undergoing transplant evaluation, dobutamine stress echocardiography remains the standard for CAD screening.
 Limitations include development of atrial arrhythmias in up to 4% of patients and inability to detect regional wall motion abnormalities in the setting of severe LVH.
-While dipyrodine or adenosine may be an alternate option, they are less sensitive than dobutamine echo.
+While dipyrodine or adenosine may be an alternate option, they are less sensitive than dobutamine echocardiography.
 False negative results may occur in the setting of endothelial dysfunction with blunted vasodilatory response or diffuse three-vessel disease.

 Myocardial perfusion-based studies